 - Different Forms Of Testosterone

 - The Hormone Behind Male Pattern Hair Loss

 - How To Help Yourself Naturally

 By the end of the article, you should be more informed on hair loss and if testosterone can help to increase hair growth.
 After all, testosterone is good for a lot more things in your body than you’d think.

 What is Testosterone?

 That’s why the first question you should ask is what is testosterone, and why does it affect hair growth and loss?

-Simply put, testosterone is a hormone found in humans and animals across the world.
+Simply put, testosterone is an androgenic hormone found in humans and animals across the world.
 For men, their testicles will be the primary source of creating testosterone, whereas, for women, their ovaries will make it in smaller amounts.